 - Light French Chocolate Mousse (no cream)

-- Vacherin (French ice cream meringue cake) - why not make this using this ice cream?
+- Vacherin (French ice cream meringue cake) - make this more original than the classic French by using this ice cream!

 - Salted Caramel Macarons

-- Crispy Sesame Tuiles - also great to serve with this
+- Crispy Tuile Cookies - also great to serve with this

 - Financier cakes